daveaglick/NancyDocs/input/docs/hosting/hosting-nancy-with-umbraco.md

+Order: 6
+---
 These are simple instructions for hosting a service within an existing [Umbraco](http://umbraco.com/) installation.

-## Umbraco Is Just ASP.Net...Sort of
+# Umbraco Is Just ASP.Net...Sort of
-The key is to remember that Umbraco is just another ASP.Net application and as such the "Adding Nancy to an existing site" section in [[Hosting-nancy-with-asp.net]] will get you most of the way there.
+The key is to remember that Umbraco is just another ASP.Net application and as such the "Adding Nancy to an existing site" section in [Hosting Nancy with ASP.NET](/docs/hosting/hosting-nancy-with-aspnet) will get you most of the way there.

 The Umbraco specific step is to edit the Web.config file to make sure Umbraco ignores requests to our service path.
 This is simply a matter of adding the path to the umbracoReservedPaths configuration option.
 For example:
 `
 <add key="umbracoReservedPaths" value="~/umbraco,~/install/,~/services" />
 `

-## Quick Example
+# Quick Example
 Let's assume we are implementing a set of JSON services to consume from our Umbraco pages and we want to put our set of services under `/services` so that we can make requests such as `/services/vegetables` to get a list of all available vegetables.

-### Our Service Implementation
+## Our Service Implementation
 Our simple service implementation might look like this:

 ```c#